MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-adjust-reclassify.md

 The following example is based on a location code.
 The steps are similar for other types of item attributes.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item Reclass.
 Journals**, and then choose the related link.
-2. In the **Item Reclass.
+2. On the **Item Reclass.
 Journal** page, fill in the fields as necessary.
 3. In the **Location Code** field, enter the item's current location code.
 4. In the **New Location Code** field, enter the item's new location code.
 5. Choose the **Post** action.